Some economics of artificial superintelligence: Introduction

 I argue that catastrophe caused by misaligned and acquisitive ASI is not a foregone conclusion.
 Rather, ASI's treatment of humans depends upon a familiar logic: the incentives it faces.
 To do so, I present a simple, benchmark model in which a misaligned and acquisitive ASI decides whether to trade with or steal from humans.
 The ASI cooperates when humanity can credibly impose sanctions for misbehavior.

-I proceed by progressively weakening humanity's position.
+I proceed by progressively weakening humanity's position, thereby granting AI-safety canon some of its strongest assumptions: that ASI is misaligned, acquisitive, and stronger than humans.
 I turn first to a world in which the ASI is too powerful to be sanctioned but must compete with rivals for humanity's output.
 As humans can move between rivals, there is a ``market for theft" that checks the local ASI's incentive for unrestrained predation.\footnote{The logic of this extension shares much in common with \citet{tiebout1956pure}.} The reason is that unrestrained predation causes humans to flee, depressing its future income.
 To the great benefit of humanity the local ASI tempers its takings, thereby avoiding catastrophe.

 Then I turn to a world in which ASI is so strong that humans are trapped.
 They have no exit option.
 Despite being trapped by an extraordinarily strong ASI, the extension shows that humanity avoids catastrophe as long as the ASI is sufficiently patient.\footnote{This extension draws on Olson's \citeyearpar{olson1993dictatorship} and Mcguire and Olson's \citeyearpar{mcguire1996economics} models of predatory government.} The reason is that the ASI's strength gives it an ``encompassing interest" in the affairs of humans.
 The less productive humanity is, the less the ASI has to take.
 As a result even a paperclip maximizing ASI is incentivized to rule like a rational autocrat.
 It takes some but not all of what humans make.
 Taking more risks depressing its future takings.